Double Bass (H0N0702C)

 Profile of graduate

 The graduate has acquired advanced skills to choose the optimal performance approach to a given repertoire and to support his/her decision with relevant arguments.
-The student emerges as a versatile and mature artistic personality capable of sovereign, original and convincing musical expression in the performance of highly demanding, extensive and stylistically diverse repertoire.
-He or she is able to plan and structure his or her own work independently, purposefully and effectively.
+The student emerges as a versatile and mature artistic personality capable of masterful, original and convincing musical expression in the performance of highly demanding, extensive and stylistically diverse repertoire.
+He or she is able to plan and structure their own work independently, purposefully and effectively.

-Possesses a comprehensive knowledge of the world and domestic double bass repertoire and demonstrates a high level of skill in creating and delivering coherent musical experiences and interpretations.
+Possesses a comprehensive knowledge of the global as well as national double bass repertoire and demonstrates a high level of skill in creating and delivering seamless musical experiences and interpretations.

 Develops, presents and implements artistic programmes that are coherent and appropriate to a variety of contexts.